About this service

 • This service is provided at no cost to researchers.

-Research archive storage
+Research Vault (long-term archive storage)

 • This service allows researchers to store a backup of research data that is in its final state and no longer being modified.
 This data will be retained for a specific duration (selectable duration).
-It may be slower to access than other tiers of storage.

 Research data repository